Mathiesane History, Family Crest & Coats of Arms

 Medieval translation of Gaelic names could not be referred to as an accurate process.
 Spelling was not yet standardized, and names in documents from that era are riddled with spelling variations.
 Mathiesane has been written as Mathieson, MacMaghan, MacMathan MacMaken, Mathie, Mann and many more.

 Early Notables of the Mathiesane family (pre 1700)

-in 1851.
-His...
-Another 70 words (5 lines of text) are included under the topic Early Mathiesane Notables in all our PDF Extended History products and printed products wherever possible.
+Another 60 words (4 lines of text) are included under the topic Early Mathiesane Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Mathiesane family to Ireland

 Some of the Mathiesane family moved to Ireland, but this topic is not covered in this excerpt.